Toronto Blue Jays minor league players: Manuel Beltre

 Manuel Beltre (born June 9, 2004) is a Dominican professional baseball shortstop in the Toronto Blue Jays organization.

 Beltre signed with the Blue Jays in July 2020 as an international free agent, and received a $2.35 million signing bonus.
 He was assigned to the Dominican Summer League Blue Jays for the 2021 minor league season.
 In 53 games, Beltre batted .225 with two home runs, 29 runs batted in (RBI), and 10 stolen bases.
 Beltre also walked more than he struck out, with 42 and 33 respectively.
+He played most of the 2022 season with the Rookie-level Florida Complex League Blue Jays, and made a few late-season appearances for the Low-A Dunedin Blue Jays.
+In 54 total games, Beltre hit .250 with two home runs and 26 RBI.